metakgp/heimdall/README.md

   </a>
 </div>

-_Heimdall checks the client's IP to know whether the request has originated from inside the IIT Kharagpur network.
+_Heimdall checks the client's IP to know whether the request has originated from inside the IIT Kharagpur network and verifies their institute email ID.
 This helps to ascertain if the client is a current member of the institute and should have access to certain information._

 <p align="right">(<a href="#top">back to top</a>)</p>